-Your post will now be published immediately …
+Your post will now publish right away …

 Troubleshooting Scheduled Posts

-If your scheduled post failed to publish when the scheduled time arrived, check the following:
+If your scheduled post did not publish when the scheduled time arrived, check the following:

 - Is your timezone set correctly in your Settings > General section?

 - Check your Post Status.
-Have you saved the post as a “Draft” instead of scheduling it?
+Have you saved your post as a “Draft” instead of scheduling it?

 Automate Post Scheduling With Plugins

-You can automate certain aspects of publishing and scheduling content in WordPress using plugins.
+You can automate certain aspects of publishing and scheduling your content in WordPress with plugins.

 Queuing Posts For Publishing